Paddleboarding at Chalkwell Beach

 Wind: Easterly breeze tends to produce big rolling chop.
 This beach is fully exposed to southerlies, prevailing south-westerlies, and westerly winds too, so isn’t ideal if there’s much breeze about.
 Chalkwell is at its best for paddling with little or no wind whatsoever, although under the shelter of the cliffs, light northerlies will mean dead-flat water and zero wind close inshore.

-Facilities: Paid parking (£1 per hour until 6pm), but that does mean facilities are good – there are two cafés, toilets, even cold water showers available within 100m.
+Facilities: Paid parking (£1 per hour until 6pm), but that does mean facilities are good – there are three cafés, toilets, even cold water showers available within 100m.

 Location: Off the London Road (A13), drive south down Chalkwell Avenue, under the railway bridge, turn right down Chalkwell Esplanade where the road meets the coast, then park 200m on the left… Nearest postcode – SS0 8JJ